The Emerging Novel Universe

 Information moves “up,” or emerges, as a lower layer’s data is compressed into a digestible, informational model for the next layer’s use – irreducibility smoothed out into reducibility.
 For example, Chris, a university’s Museum Director, is informed of an odd pile of petrified wood and straw at a dig site.
 Is it worth investing the university’s resources for further exploration?
 Director Chris, as the dig site’s “Higher-Order Conductor,” oversees an array of scientists, students, and other workers, each group, a “Lower-Order Body,” and each member of that group, a contributor (nested LOB) of that Lower-Order Body.
 Like the sliders of a soundboard’s control panel, the various groups constitute a set of options the Director might adjust, in other words, Chris’ “option space.”[iii]
 Chris moves the most promising slider to its maximum value, asking all the site’s archaeologists to do a deep dive into the discovery and return with their findings.

-Lower-Order Bodies create models that function as “black boxes,” in that their external workings are clear to the HOC user, but their internal workings (created and operated by the LOB’s competent cognition) are not.
-The archaeologists’ multi-reasoned evaluation of the evidence is compressed through its black box of expertise into a simplified story, describing beds.
-Exploring ancient cultures is a childhood dream, but first, the ultimate HOC – the Museum Board – must be persuaded.
+Lower-Order Bodies create models that function as “black boxes,” in that their external workings are clear to the HOC user, but their internal workings (created and operated by the LOB’s internal competent cognition) are not.
+The archaeologists’ multi-reasoned evaluation of the evidence is compressed through its black box of expertise into a simplified story, describing to the Director a collection of ancient beds.
+Exploring prehistoric cultures is Chris’ childhood dream, but first, the ultimate HOC – the Museum Board – must be persuaded.
 The Director, functioning as one of the Museum Board’s Lower-Order Bodies, compresses all relevant data into the Director’s black box – a slick PowerPoint presentation.

 This cycling back-and-forth between who counts as an LOB or HOC repeats throughout emergent hierarchies of scale, as rising data is processed.
 The archaeologists’ technically sophisticated reasons were compressed into a salient conclusion (story) for the Director, who took that model, and combined it with other Director-level models to present to the Board.
 Emergence is more than simply compressing the same data over and over, but integrating the combined meaning of the LOB’s datasets at each level of complexity, creating a useful emergent story for that level’s HOC – the Director’s black box doesn’t just include the archaeologists’ story, but as well, other relevant models, such as the economic and educational benefits a novel discovery might represent for the university.

 Focusing on this seesaw relationship between contributor and evaluator, human vision demonstrates how raw signals from the retinas’ countless rods and cones transform an overwhelming sea of granularity into the brain’s useful “sketch” of reality.[iv]
 We do not see the world as a collection of individual “pixels,” but a smooth, comprehensive picture with some level of meaning, the result of a process that is both awe-inspiring and fraught with potential peril.
 Through transduction, photo-receptor cells turn light into electrical signals.
-This cacophony of noise is sent to the retina’s second layer of cells to be organized and compressed into a comprehensible “screen-view” for the third layer – retinal ganglion cells, each cell type a different Higher-Order Conductor of that incoming data.
-Filtering the maelstrom, these cells focus on information salient to their particular goals (preferences in action), be it locating the direction of a primary light source, differentiating illumination gradients, recognizing color patterns, etc. Now functioning as Lower-Order Bodies, the ganglia send their promising data (models) to the visual cortex for further processing.
-Through the HOC-LOB relationship, the V-neural layers[v] transform edges, hues, and luminance into motion, texture, and depth … even recognizable faces begin to pop out at this point from the fusiform gyrus.vi Combined and compressed yet again, the information reveals a comprehensible environment, full of objects, actors, and actions – “high-concept” models assembled from those lower-level characteristics – lines, hues, motion, etc. Finally, these highly-compressed models of the visual cortex establish a “mental” model – a story for the capstone model of consciousness to digest.
+This cacophony of noise is sent to the retina’s second layer of cells to be organized and compressed into a comprehensible “screen-view” for the third layer – retinal ganglion cells, each type a different Higher-Order Conductor.
+Filtering the maelstrom, these cells focus on information salient to their particular goals (preferences in action), be it locating the direction of a primary light source, differentiating illumination gradients, recognizing color patterns, etc. Now functioning as Lower-Order Bodies, the ganglia send their promising models to the visual cortex for further processing.
+Through the LOB-HOC relationship, the V-neural layers[v] transform edges, hues, and luminance into motion, texture, and depth … even recognizable faces begin to pop out from the fusiform gyrus.vi Combined and compressed yet again, the information reveals a comprehensible environment, full of objects, actors, and actions – “high-concept” models assembled from those lower-level characteristics – lines, hues, motion, etc. Finally, the visual cortex’s highly-compressed models assemble into a story for the capstone model of consciousness to digest – its “mental” model.
 Thus, the mind engages the brain’s narrative: somewhere, a somewhat recognizable thing is doing something that makes some amount of sense.
 But, does that tale always match reality?

 Information processed by the cortex isn’t akin to a camera recording a video, where the environment’s signal and displayed data is one-to-one – that’s more like the retina’s array of photo-receptor cells.
 Instead, it’s akin to a holographic sketch pad, constructing each impression top-down, through the lens of contextual expectations and personal history – the moment’s meaning for the HOC and the LOB’s compressed models’ heuristics (mental shortcuts).
 Despite that jumble of data at the bottom creating a recognizable “event” at the top, repeated compression implies a staggering amount of data-loss, leaving anyone with eyes wired to a brain susceptible to optical illusions.

 For instance, bicycle-cop Dave speeds behind panicked Jasper, believing the fleeing burglary suspect is armed.
 Why?
 Because of the story drilled into Dave’s head: it’s the law of the jungle out there, where all criminals are likely armed, and self-preservation means everything.
-This bias places the cop at risk.
-He might not only see what isn’t there, but also, react like a follower, instead of the leader he’s paid to be.
+This bias places both at risk.
+The cop might not only see what isn’t there, but also, react with the mindset of a follower, instead of lead with the discernment of authority.
 Under these conditions, a mere resemblance to a weapon – Jasper’s cellphone pulled from his coat pocket – and the model for the high-concept object “gun,” fires in Dave’s front-loaded brain.
 From ganglion to V-neurons, between the time the object’s reflected light hits Dave’s retinas, to the time the processed data reaches conscious awareness, the color, reflectivity, and even form of Jasper’s thin cellphone have been cherry-picked to fit the cop’s narrative, now shoehorned into the bulky shape of a deadly pistol.
 The pursuer briefly, but actually, sees a gun.
 The blink of an eye is all it takes to end in serious consequences.

-This is not to say that exceptions are impossible.
-Officers of the law, whose preference for service supersedes their combat training, tell themselves a different story about who they are, and subsequently, they have a different set of priorities.
-Instead of defining themselves through the contemporary lens of an “enforcer” of the law, they, instead, define themselves as a “hero” in service of their fellow citizens, a priority in direct contradiction to the goals of their combat-orientated indoctrination.
-Pushing against the tidal wave of cultural pressure requires the constant expression of freewill – not an easy job.
-To make that job easier, change the narrative – what it means to be an officer of the law.
+For officers of the law whose preference for service supersedes their combat training, they’re predisposed to believe in a different story.
+Instead of defining themselves through the contemporary lens of an “enforcer” of the law, they, instead, define themselves as a “hero” of the People, in service of their fellow citizens.
+This priority runs in direct contradiction to the goals of their combat-orientated indoctrination and warrior culture.
+Pushing against the tidal wave requires the expression of freewill – not an easy job.
+But, change the culture, and the job gets easier.

-When the story isn’t about fighting to survive, but, instead, about modeling law-abiding leadership – a hero willing and expected to honorably put their life on the line – protecting and serving the community becomes the top priority.
-In this case, the real threat isn’t the possibility that all criminals are armed, but that the officer might lose his composure, his authority – Dave’s no longer in control of the situation or himself.
-Sure, Jasper might be armed, but statistically, has not been likely.
-Plus, that’s what backup and tactical cover is for – why it’s important to keep a cool head, rely on his team, and make the conscious effort to slow down.
-When Dave’s primary concern isn’t forcefully taking Jasper into custody while protecting himself but exemplifying the law, serving the community (not himself) becomes the priority, and that all starts with the stories in Dave’s head.
-Is Dave the true authority – a compassionate guardian dealing with an unruly ward, a guardian who will not be brought down to a childish level in mutual combat, but is, instead, in control of himself and the situation?
-Or, is Dave in combat – a frightened soldier, equally matched against a terrifying enemy in the fog of war, fighting desperately to stay alive, no matter the cost?
-When the story is changed, the opposing narrative of combat-first becomes equally difficult to express – those who act rash will now be embarrassed by their lack of control, their inability to be the “adult in the room.”
+When the story isn’t about fighting to survive, but about modeling law-abiding leadership – a hero willing and expected to honorably put their life on the line – protecting and serving the community becomes the top priority.
+In such cases, the real threat isn’t the possibility that all criminals are armed, but that the officer might lose his composure, his authority – Dave’s no longer in control of the situation or himself.
+Sure, Jasper might be armed, but that’s what backup and tactical cover is for – why it’s important to keep a cool head, rely on his team, and make the conscious effort to slow down.
+Serving the community (not himself) becomes the priority when Dave’s primary concern isn’t forcefully taking Jasper into custody, while protecting himself at all costs.
+Exemplifying the law starts with the stories in Dave’s head.
+Is Dave the true authority – a compassionate guardian dealing with an unruly ward, a guardian who will not be brought down to a childish level of mutual combat, but is, instead, in control of himself and the situation?
+Or, is Dave in a fight for his life – a frightened soldier, equally matched against a terrifying enemy in the fog of war?
+When the story changes, the opposing narrative of combat-first becomes more difficult to express, especially for those already predisposed towards service.
+Those who act rashly are likely embarrassed by their lack of control, their inability to be the “adult in the room.”
 Why?
 Because the cultural expectations have changed.
-Dave will now be telling himself a different story, “Cops are heroes, not combatants – guardians with a sacred job, not children fighting on the playground.”
-Words may matter, but stories are the essential drivers of behavior.
+Dave will now be telling himself a different story, “Cops are heroes with a sacred job, not children fighting on the playground.”
+Words matter, but stories drive behavior.

 Our information processing schema’s weakness is also its strength – we need those stories, those mental shortcuts.
 The sheer amount of data processing required to attend to every aspect of our lives would leave us all paralyzed – how long could we consciously juggle our beating heart, breathing lungs, moving body parts, and all of this all at once?
 On its own, successfully digesting an entire apple would likely overwhelm any coordinated team of mechanical engineers, biochemists, and gastroenterologists.
 Going on autopilot to “enter the house after work,” is a single mental model made from various high-concept sub-models: “open the door,” “turn on the light,” “put away the car keys,” “pour the glass of wine,” etc. Furthermore, each sub-model is a compilation of multiple sub-models, each employing specific actions, locations, cues … all the way down to those rods and cones, muscles and tendons carrying out their rudimentary functions (light / dark; squeeze / relax).
 Little to no conscious awareness is required, moving from one door to the other, and explains how one might find themselves, after a hard day, not remembering how they got from car to couch.